jesuscuevas/csus_website/_posts/2020-08-04-R-as-a-scientific-calculator.md

 - R works well for statistics classes because it doesn't require external libraries, and the plotting is especially easy.
 - Requires minimal expertise from instructor, a good thing.
 - Sets students up for best practices
+- The price is right, open source software, open educational resources.